 Serving as National Preferred Real Estate Counsel for United Technologies companies.
 These include Pratt & Whitney, Carrier, Otis Elevator, Sikorsky, and Hamilton Sundstrand.
 Recent completed transactions for UT include the purchase of a manufacturing and distribution facility in South Carolina; the sale of a manufacturing plant in Connecticut; the disposition and acquisition of commercial real estate located in California, Kansas, Michigan, Pennsylvania, and Virginia; and assistance in complying with applicable Connecticut Transfer Act obligations in connection with a sale.

 Represented the Southcoast Center for Cancer Care at Charlton Memorial Hospital regarding its construction of a new oncology center in Fall River, Massachusetts.
 The representation included drafting and negotiating a development/construction management agreement, the architectural design services contract, the construction contract based on the form AIA-A121 CMc and AIA-A201 general conditions, and a demolition contract.
 The oncology center opened to the public in 2009.

 Represent an academic institution in connection with its relocation to a new 350-student campus to be built in conjunction with a private multifamily, 120-unit condominium.
-Representation included drafting and negotiation of the purchase and sale agreement with the property owner and the joint venture agreement with the private real estate developer.
-Handling all due diligence, design, permitting, construction, and financing-related aspects of the project on the school's behalf.
+Representation includes drafting and negotiation of the purchase and sale agreement with the property owner and the joint venture agreement with the private real estate developer.
+Handling all due diligence, design, acquisition, permitting, and construction aspects of the transaction.